-- A. The applicant shall have a good reputation for honesty, truthfulness, and fair dealing, and be competent to transact the business of a registered, licensed or certified appraiser in such a manner as to safeguard the interests of the public. - B. The applicant shall meet the current educational and experience requirements for licensing or certification prior to the time he or she applies to sit for the licensing or certification exam. - C. A non-resident applicant shall be in good standing as an appraiser in every jurisdiction where licensed; the applicant shall not have had a license which was suspended, revoked, or surrendered in connection with a disciplinary action or which has been the subject of discipline in any jurisdiction prior to applying for licensure or certification in Arkansas.

-- D. The applicant shall not have been convicted, found guilty or pled guilty, regardless of adjudication, in any jurisdiction of a misdemeanor involving moral turpitude or of any felony.
+- A. The applicant shall have a good reputation for honesty, truthfulness, and fair dealing, and be competent to transact the business of a registered, licensed or certified appraiser in such a manner as to safeguard the interests of the public. - B. The applicant shall meet the current educational and experience requirements for licensing or certification prior to the time he or she applies to sit for the licensing or certification exam. - 1.
+Prior to applying to become a State Registered Appraiser, the applicant must meet the requirements of Section VI(A)(2). - C. A non-resident applicant shall be in good standing as an appraiser in every jurisdiction where licensed; the applicant shall not have had a license which was suspended, revoked, or surrendered in connection with a disciplinary action or which has been the subject of discipline in any jurisdiction prior to applying for licensure or certification in Arkansas. - D. The applicant shall not have been convicted, found guilty or pled guilty, regardless of adjudication, in any jurisdiction of a misdemeanor involving moral turpitude or of any felony.
 Any plea of nolo contendere shall be considered a conviction for the purposes of this paragraph.
-The record of a conviction authenticated in such form as to be admissible in evidence under the laws of the jurisdiction where convicted shall be admissible as prima facie evidence of such conviction. - E. The applicant shall be at least 18 years old and shall have received a high school diploma or its equivalent. - F. Applicants who do not meet all of the foregoing requirements and qualifications may nevertheless be approved for registration, licensure or certification by resolution of the Board. - G. All applications for registration, licensing, certification, renewal, examination, or reinstatement shall be made on forms provided by the Board and completed and signed by the applicant, with the signature acknowledged before a notary public.
+The record of a conviction authenticated in such form as to be admissible in evidence under the laws of the jurisdiction where convicted shall be admissible as prima facie evidence of such conviction. - E. The applicant shall be at least 18 years old and shall have received a high school diploma or its equivalent.

+- F. Applicants who do not meet all of the foregoing requirements and qualifications may nevertheless be approved for registration, licensure or certification by resolution of the Board. - G. All applications for registration, licensing, certification, renewal, examination, or reinstatement shall be made on forms provided by the Board and completed and signed by the applicant, with the signature acknowledged before a notary public.
 All applications shall include the appropriate fees.
-The Board will not consider an application which is incomplete or with which the correct fees have not been submitted. - H. The Board may require each applicant for a license to furnish, at his/her expense, a recent passport -type photograph of him/herself, as well as any other information or form of identification deemed necessary by the Board to determine the applicant's qualifications for licensing or certification. - I. The Board reserves the right, at its discretion, to hold for a reasonable length of time for investigation, the application of any applicant before issuing a license or certificate.
+The Board will not consider an application which is incomplete or with which the correct fees have not been submitted. - H. The Board may require each applicant for a license to furnish, at his/her expense, a recent passport type photograph of him/herself, as well as any other information or form of identification deemed necessary by the Board to determine the applicant's qualifications for licensing or certification. - I. The Board reserves the right, at its discretion, to hold for a reasonable length of time for investigation, the application of any applicant before issuing a license or certificate.